imrahil/smoothieware-webui/README.md

 Better webUI for Smoothieware

-# pre-alpha state! please do not use! :)
+# pre-alpha state! use on your own risk! :)

 - based on Smoothieware web UI - https://github.com/Smoothieware/Smoothieware
 - using AngularJS + angular-gettext + angular-bootstrap